Torrafuzar/PharmWebAPI/docs/source/api.rst

 Versioning (Url Routing)
 ------------------------
-To manage this complexity, version your API.
+To avoid downtime, and add changes to the API this complexity can be manage by, version your API.
 Versioning helps us to iterate faster when the needed changes are identified in the APIs.

-Using the URI is the most straightforward approach (and most commonly used as well) though it does violate the principle that a URI should refer to a unique resource.
-You are also guaranteed to break client integration when a version is updated.
+Using the URI routing is the most straightforward approach (and most commonly used as well) though it does violate the principle that a URI should refer to a unique resource.
+You are also guaranteed to not break client integration when a version is updated.

 Versining get routed by url path ``v{version}``